Configure WorkHub for Your Team

 Approver Resolution Priority

-When determining who can approve a user's timesheet, the system checks rules in this priority order:
+When determining who can approve a user's timesheet, the system checks rules in this order:

 1. Per-user assignment — direct user-to-approver mapping (highest priority)